 In order to be considered as a respite carer, you must possess the following qualities:

-To be a committed respite carer, you will need to:
+As a respite carer, you will need to:

 - Attend monthly support training sessions